colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

     process.exit(1);
   }

-  console.log("✅ DFH/SFH stack file is present and valid.");
+  console.log("✅ DFH/SFH stack file is valid.");
   process.exit(0);
 } catch (err) {
-  console.error("❌ Error reading or parsing stack file:", err.message);
+  console.error("❌ Error reading or parsing DFH/SFH file:", err.message);
   process.exit(1);
 }
-Add a package.json script:

-json
-Copy code
-{
-  "scripts": {
-    "check:stack": "node scripts/check-stack.js"
-  }
-}
-Run in CI:

-bash
-Copy code
-npm run check:stack
 10. Summary
-Once you’ve:

-Deployed /.well-known/stack

-Defined the 5 primitives

-Linked your sitemap & semantic maps

-Added a safety note for hallucination handling

-…your domain is DFH/SFH-ready:

-AIs and search engines have a deterministic first-hop for meaning

-Hallucination risk is reduced by grounding and truth arbitration

-You’ve added a public semantic layer without changing your app stack

-You now officially run a hallucination-aware, AI-grounded domain using SFH / DFH. 🚀

-Copy code
+Once deployed, your domain becomes:

+AI-grounded

+Hallucination-resistant

+Semantically deterministic

+Machine-canonical

+Part of the Public Semantic Layer (PSL)

+You now operate a domain that LLMs, KGs, search engines, and agents can resolve with zero guesswork.

+This is the hallucination fix the entire industry is looking for